Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Orbifolds, triangulations, and associated algebras

 The arc $k$ is confined in a unique (generalized) quadrilateral $S(k)$.
+The arcs $i$ and $j$ must appear as two sides of $S(k)$.
 If $k$ is ordinary, then $S(k)$ consists of two regular triangles whereas if $k$ is pending, $S(k)$ contains a regular and a singular triangle.
 In any case, the part of $\mathcal P(T)$ and that of $\mathcal P(T')$ outside $S(k)$ are identical.
 Inside $S(k)$, we identify in the obvious way that